About Us and our Ministry

 What We Believe

-Our beliefs are generally consistent with the Apostles’ Creed, the Westminster Confession of Faith 1647, and the Baptist Faith and Message 2000.
+Our beliefs are consistent with the Apostles’ Creed, and mostly consistent with the Westminster Confession of Faith 1647 and the Baptist Confession of Faith 1689.
 For our specific beliefs, please see our What We Believe page.

 About the Webmaster

 Hello, my name is Royce.
 I live in Plano, Texas (just north of Dallas) with my wife Melody.
 Our oldest son Jeff is a graduate of SMU and manages a structural engineering company.
 He continues to be involved in several high-profile projects, both local and international.
-Our younger son Justin is a US Marine who has returned to civilian life after two tours of duty in Afghanistan and currently attends college, so the only kids we have left at home are Calvin our golden retriever and AJ our german shepherd.
+Our younger son Justin is a US Marine who has returned to civilian life after two tours of duty in Afghanistan and currently attends college, so the only kids we have left at home are our golden retrievers Calvin and Gracie.

 I was blessed with a godly mother who carried me to church every Sunday from the time I was in diapers.
-Twelve years later, solely by the grace of God and the works of Christ, I became a Christian.
+Twelve years later, solely by the grace of God and faith in the Person and works of Christ, I became a Christian.
 In addition to this ministry, I also maintain a full-time job (my co-workers might disagree) with an international Engineering and Construction company.
-I’m currently designing electrical transmission and distribution facilities for several marine shipping terminal ports on the east coast and for several industrial cities under construction in the Middle East.
+I’m currently designing electrical transmission and distribution facilities for several marine shipping terminal ports on the east coast and recently completed several industrial cities under construction in the Middle East.

 Even today, I enjoy studying the giants of the faith such as St Augustine, John Calvin, Martin Luther, Jonathan Edwards, Charles Spurgeon, the Puritan writers and many others.
-I also enjoy reading some of the more contemporary authors such as AW Pink, Norman Geisler, Alfred Edersheim, GK Chesterton, Adrian Rogers, RC Sproul, AW Tozer, Frances Schaeffer, Nancy Pearcey, Alister McGrath, D James Kennedy, John MacArthur, Ravi Zacharias, and Tony Evans among others.
+I also enjoy reading some of the more contemporary authors such as AW Pink, Norman Geisler, Alfred Edersheim, GK Chesterton, Adrian Rogers, RC Sproul, AW Tozer, Frances Schaeffer, Nancy Pearcey, Alister McGrath, D James Kennedy, John MacArthur, and Ravi Zacharias among others.
 I hope to always remain teachable and to continue learning.

 This website is primarily written and maintained by myself, along with a few friends and colleagues who contribute to the ministry and website in various ways.
 I typically write in a conversational style.
 My primary goal is to clearly explain the topic rather than attempt to impress the reader with literary style.
 This comes natural since English was never my best subject.
 A large portion of the material comes from classes that I’ve taught over the years (Sunday School, Bible Study, Home Groups etc).
 Other articles originate from correspondence with various friends and colleagues (which will remain anonymous unless permission has been granted), study time, and from life experiences.